sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 2. If you haven't already connected Visual Studio to your Azure account, select **Add an account....**

 3. Follow the on-screen prompts.
 You are asked to specify the Azure account, the resource group, the hosting plan, and the storage account you want to use.
-You can create a new resource group, a new hosting plan, and a storage account if you don't already have these.
-When finished, select **Create**
+You will have the option to create a new resource group (or use the one you've already created for these labs), a new hosting plan, and a storage account if you don't already have one in your Azure Account.
+When finished, select **Create**.

 4. After the deployment is complete, note the Site URL.
 It is the address of your function app in Azure.

-5. In the [Azure portal](https://portal.azure.com), navigate to the Resource Group, and look for the Translate Function you published.
+5. In the [Azure portal](https://portal.azure.com), navigate to the Resource Group, and look for the Content Moderator Function you published.
 Under the **Manage** section, you should see Host Keys.
 Select the **Copy** icon for the *default* host key.

 ## Step 5 - Test the function in Azure